awfulbadgames/WUI/README.md

 ### - Customizable

-Just type in chat "/wui" to open customization options panel
+Just type in chat "/wui" to open customization options panel Type /align to draw a grid in screen
+Type /kb to set your keybinds

 ### - Features

 ##### - Retail:

-Changes to the Buffs Frame (After Dragonflight pre-patch release, this function no longer makes sense as the game's default ui takes care of it)
+Type /wui to see the options
+Changes to the Casting Bar
 Changes to the Minimap Frame
-Changes to the Chat Frame (After Dragonflight pre-patch release, this function no longer makes sense as the game's default ui takes care of it)
-Changes to the Unit Frames (After Dragonflight pre-patch release, move unit frames is done by default game ui.
-Others functions still there)
+Changes to the Unit Frames
-Changes to the Tooltip Frame (After Dragonflight pre-patch release, anchor point is done by default game ui.
-Others functions still there)
 Keybind integrated
-Some quality of life options
+Some quality of life options (Hide Talking Heads, Auto Screenshot, Easy Delete, Stats on Screen) REMOVED Tooltips is a bit too much for me right now so i recommend an option bellow

 ##### - Wrath Classic:

+Type /wui to see the options
 Changes to the Buffs Frame
+Changes to the Casting Bar
 Changes to the Minimap Frame
 Changes to the Unit Frames
 Keybind integrated
-Some quality of life options
+Some quality of life options (Auto Screenshot, Easy Delete, Stats on Screen)

 ### - ToDo